whitgroves/solidity-contracts/README.md

 To use, deploy the contract pointing to the contract address for the ERC20 token you want to setup staking for, then transfer and distribute funds as needed.
 Secondary contracts can be added as delegates to automate the distribution process entirely on-chain.

 ### ManagedSupplyERC20
-An extension of OpenZeppelin's ERC20 which implements a manually adjustable tax, automatic burn rate, and a delegated minting function, which is restricted by the token's target supply.
+An extension of OpenZeppelin's [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) contract which implements a manually adjustable tax, automatic burn rate, and delegated minting function restricted by the token's target supply.
 The contract is abstract, but can be subclassed and deployed rather easily:
 ```
 import "https://github.com/whitgroves/solidity-contracts/blob/main/ManagedSupplyERC20.sol";